Mayamariaruth/denice-hedstrom/README.md

 - This section is also very self-explanatory, it shares a brief story about Denice's life and her passion for her work, which is very important for a more personal feel to the site and to invite users to get a deeper understanding of Denice.
 - It features a more portrait style picture of Denice, perfectly fitting the more personal section.
+- I added the horizontal lines next to the image to fill out the space and give some more dimension to the section, as well as to complement it to the borders (heading border, border-bottom in text) visible on the page.

 ![About me](docs/screenshots/about.jpg)

 ### Footer

 - The footer is very much in line with the theme of the site and it allows users to access a free meditation by Denice.
-- It features a short encouraging text and a button that takes users to a Google Drive link with a free meditation, this is a great way to give users a preview of Denice's work and allow them to connect with her indirectly which can help them decide if they feel safe doing healing work with her.
+- It features a short encouraging text and a fully functional button that takes users to a Google Drive link with a free meditation.
+- This is a great way to give users a preview of Denice's work and allow them to connect with her indirectly which can help them decide if they feel safe doing healing work with her.
-- The footer also consists of social media links with a short text letting users know there is more magical content to be found.
+- The footer also consists of fully functional social media links with a short text letting users know there is more magical content to be found.

 ![Footer](docs/screenshots/footer.jpg)

 ### Services

 - This page highlights her 'offerings' and their prices, these are the different programs or services she has available to clients.
-There is also a button to contact her for more information, which takes the user to the Contact page.
+There is also a fully functional button to contact her for more information, which takes the user to the Contact page.
 - It also features an image of the regular tools she uses for her sessions, which flows very well with the content of the page.
-- This page is, of course, very crucial to showcase her different services and allow users to contact her to start working together.
+- This page is, of course, very crucial to showcase her different services and allow users to contact her to start working together if they feel drawn to her services.

 ![Services](docs/screenshots/services.jpg)

 ### Contact

-- The contact page consists of a contact form where users can fill in their names, emails, a subject, a message (with longer text input) and a 'submit' button.
+- The contact page consists of a contact form where users can fill in their names, email (created with the 'email' input to make sure they enter an actual email), a subject, a message (with longer text input) and a fully functioning 'submit' button.
+- Every input needs to be filled in, otherwise the user receives a message saying 'Please fill in this field'.
+This was achieved by adding 'Required' to every input.
-- There is also a very fitting image alongside the form that shows Denice smiling and giving thanks.
+- There is also an image alongside the form that shows Denice smiling and giving thanks, which fits the theme of the page (she's thanking users for contacting her).
 - This page is very important to allow users to be able to contact Denice and for Denice to be able to sign new clients up.

+__The contact form is a mock form created with the 'GET' method that leads to another page with a note to the user__

 ![Contact](docs/screenshots/contact.jpg)